Kamholtz/notes/vault/ee.nrfutil.md

 ## Notes

-- Soft devices must be included
+- Soft devices must be included [Overview of SoftDevices for the nRF5 Series](https://infocenter.nordicsemi.com/topic/ug_gsg_ses/UG/gsg/softdevices.html)
   - Is there one for ZigBee?
     - There does not appear to be one for ZigBee, rather the ZBOSS binary is included in the build?